rerpy/rerpy/README.rst

-rERPy is a Python library for analyzing EEG data using traditional averaging-based ERP estimation, and fancy new regression-based ERP estimation (also known as "rERPs" for short). rERPs are like ERPs, but they can also handle continuous manipulations (including non-linear effects like ERP-images), partial confounding, and separate out overlapping effects.
-They can even do all of these at the same time.
+rERPy is a Python library for analyzing EEG data using both traditional averaging-based ERP estimation, and fancy new regression-based ERP estimation (known as "rERPs" to their friends). rERPs can do anything ERPs can do -- in fact, ERPs are special cases or rERPs -- but rERPs can also handle mixes of categorical and continuous manipulations (including non-linear effects like "ERP images"), disentangle confounded effects, and separate out overlapping waveforms timelocked to temporally adjacent events.
+They can even do all these things at the same time.

 .. image:: https://travis-ci.org/rerpy/rerpy.png?branch=master
    :target: https://travis-ci.org/rerpy/rerpy